 H-CYTE Completes Acquisition of Jantibody

+Milestone Achieved as Immunotherapeutic Agent Under Investigation for the Treatment of Ovarian Cancer Added to Asset Portfolio

-TAMPA, Fla., Sept.
-08, 2022 (GLOBE NEWSWIRE) -- H-CYTE, Inc. HCYT, a medical biosciences company, announced today that the Company completed the acquisition of Jantibody.
+/EIN News/ -- TAMPA, Fla., Sept.
+08, 2022 (GLOBE NEWSWIRE) -- H-CYTE, Inc. (OTCQB: HCYT), a medical biosciences company, announced today that the Company completed the acquisition of Jantibody.

 Highlights: